casper-network/docs-archive/theory/highway.rst

 Why “Highway”
 -------------

 To intuitively capture the key idea of :math:`2^n` round length trick, we once imagined a highway, well - a mathematical highway with infinitely many lanes.
 Lanes are numbered with integers (all integers, also negative).

-This highway is rather a strange one, because it is not for cars, but for frogs, moreover the speed of all frogs is constant.
-However, on the lane :math:`n` a frog makes :math:`2^n` jumps on a distance of one meter.
+This highway is different, because movement on it takes place in the form of hops, while the speed of all cars is constant.
+In any given lane :math:`n` a car makes :math:`2^n` hops on a distance of one meter.

-Therefore, if you switch to the lane on your left hand, you increase the frequency of jumping x2.
-In you switch to your right hand, you decrease the frequency x2.
+Therefore, if you switch to the lane on your left hand, you increase the frequency of hopping  x2.
+If you switch to your right hand, you decrease the frequency x2.

-Frogs from the lane on your left hand you meet on every jump you make.
-But frogs on your right hand you meed only every your second jump.
+Cars from the lane on your left hand you meet on every jump you make.
+For cars on your right hand you meet only every your second hop.

 Messages structure
 ------------------